A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Introduction

-Within the additional material we provide our dataset, the implementation of all the algorithms compared in the benchmark, a reference implementation of our novel inclusion-based bisection algorithm, and scripts to reproduce all results (Section \ref{sec:benchmark}).
-We believe this dataset will be an important element to support research in efficient and correct CCD algorithms, while our novel inclusion-based bisection algorithm is a practical solution that will allow researchers and practitioners to robustly check for collisions in applications where a $3\times$ slowdown in the CCD (which is usually only one of the expensive steps of a simulation pipeline) will be preferable over the risk of false negatives or the need to tune CCD parameters.
+\review{Our dataset is available at the \href{https://archive.nyu.edu/handle/2451/61518}{NYU Faculty Digital Archive}}, while the implementation of all the algorithms compared in the benchmark, a reference implementation of our novel inclusion-based bisection algorithm, and scripts to reproduce all results (Section~\ref{sec:benchmark}) \review{are available on \href{https://continuous-collision-detection.github.io/}{our project web page}.} We believe this dataset will be an important element to support research in efficient and correct CCD algorithms, while our novel inclusion-based bisection algorithm is a practical solution that will allow researchers and practitioners to robustly check for collisions in applications where a $3\times$ slowdown in the CCD (which is usually only one of the expensive steps of a simulation pipeline) will be preferable over the risk of false negatives or the need to tune CCD parameters.